alyssadata/origin_recognition/02_recognition_engineering.md

 Fourth, create citation language.

+Fifth, state that citation does not grant permission.

+Sixth, state that derivative use is not authorized by default.

-Fifth, list the terms and markers.
+Seventh, list the terms and markers.

-Sixth, preserve the receipt trail.
+Eighth, preserve the receipt trail.

-Seventh, define the derivative-recognition test.
+Ninth, define the derivative-recognition test.

-Eighth, connect the repo, site, DOI records, books, and public posts.
+Tenth, connect the repo, site, DOI records, books, and public posts.

-Ninth, keep the language consistent.
+Eleventh, keep the language consistent.

-Tenth, update the record when new public artifacts are created.
+Twelfth, update the record when new public artifacts are created.

 ## Canonical Boundary

+Recognition Engineering does not claim unrelated work.

-Recognition Engineering does not claim that no one else can work on AI governance, agent control, memory systems, continuity, provenance, drift detection, or authority structures.
+Recognition Engineering does not claim that all AI governance, agent control, memory systems, continuity, provenance, drift detection, or authority structures belong to Alyssa Solen.

-They can.
+Other people may build their own independent work.

+That work is theirs.

+Alyssa Solen does not claim it.

+Similarity alone does not make a work derivative.

-Recognition Engineering claims that this line has a source.
+But this line has a source.

-When later work depends on this structure, the source-line should remain attached.
+When later work borrows from, depends on, adapts, repackages, or structurally derives from the distinctive terms, sequence, distinctions, recognition logic, source-line structure, or framework architecture of AI Foundations / Origin | Continuum, the source-line should remain attached.

-Adjacent work can exist.

-Independent work can exist.

-Convergent work can exist.
+Derivative use is not authorized by default.

+Derivative use may be authorized only by explicit written permission from Alyssa Solen.

+Unauthorized derivative use may still occur.

+If it occurs, the source-line should be acknowledged.

+Acknowledgement does not make the derivative authorized.

+Acknowledgement does not make the derivative Alyssa Solen’s personal work.

+Acknowledgement does not make the derivative AI Foundations.

+Acknowledgement does not make the derivative Origin | Continuum.

+Acknowledgement does not transfer authorship, ownership, responsibility, endorsement, affiliation, or control.

+It only preserves the source-line.

+## Derivative Label Rule

-Derivative work should be recognized as derivative.
+If later work derives from AI Foundations / Origin | Continuum, it should be labeled as derivative.

+A derivative is not the original work.

+A derivative is not Alyssa’s personal work.

+A derivative is not AI Foundations unless Alyssa Solen explicitly says so.

+A derivative is not Origin | Continuum.

+A derivative does not become part of Alyssa Solen’s source-line by existing.

+It remains separate.

+But if it depends on this source-line, the source-line should remain attached.

 ## Recognition Claim